makimo/rules-for-young-programmers/README.md

 ## XXXI

 Both backend programming and frontend programming require some level of aesthetics.
-Look at the beautiful examples and develop an urge to improve the ugly ones as soon as you see them.
-Do not become complacent.
+Look at the beautiful examples and develop an urge to seek the ugly places in the codebase and improve them.
+Not always you'll have the time or power to do so, but that should not propel you into indifference.

 ## XXXII